Content updated on September 25, 2020

 When developing a popPK assessment, you need a full range of relevant characteristics to screen for significant effects.
 Potential covariates to evaluate include age, sex, race, weight, body composition, illness, smoking status, and concomitant medication use.
 It is important to make sure that the developers of any trial have a good distribution of test subjects across these characteristics whenever possible.

 Any outliers uncovered during the popPK screen should be explored further.
 Rather than being considered anomalies, outliers may provide useful information that can inform other studies.
 It is important to not ignore this potentially useful data source.
 Typically, only relatively larger differences in PK among groups are of clinical concern and warrant further study.
-However, for narrow therapeutic index drugs, relatively small differences in PK may be clinically important and should be evaluated carefully.
+However, for drugs with narrow therapeutic indices, relatively small differences in PK may be clinically important and should be evaluated carefully

 Furthermore, a popPK study can help identify large effects associated with drug-disease and drug-drug interactions (DDI).
 In particular, it can uncover concomitant medications with substantial effects on exposure.
 If your study is aimed directly at elderly patients, you should always evaluate interaction with the drugs that are widely used by the elderly population and have a narrow therapeutic index.